 There is a limit of two Friday Rush tickets per person for each performance, whether a performance is sold-out or not.
 If a particular performance is not sold-out, then you will be able to see other available tickets; there is no ticket limit on these (with some rare exceptions).

-In each allocation of Friday Rush tickets there is one wheelchair space and one companion seat per performance.
+In each allocation of Friday Rush tickets there is at least one wheelchair space and one companion seat per performance.
 These tickets can be purchased online, over the phone or in person.
 You can only purchase the wheelchair space and companion seat online if you are registered as a wheelchair user through the ROH Access Membership scheme.

 We recommend where possible that Friday Rush tickets are booked online.
 If you are unable to book online then these tickets may be booked over the phone or in person as soon as they are released on Friday at 1pm (a few times a year the day may change depending on national holidays and other events – find out more about alternative Rush dates).
-Friday Rush tickets may be booked by phoning the Box Office on +44 (0)20 7304 4000 or visiting the Ticket Sales desk at the Main Entrance on Bow Street.
+Friday Rush tickets may be booked by phoning the Box Office on +44 (0)20 7304 4000 or visiting the Ticket Sales desk by the café in the Ground Floor Foyer.

 ROH Access Members can book online or call the Box Office on +44 (0)20 7304 4000 from 1pm on Friday.